Educational paper for GP's on ingrowing toenails by Michael O'Neill published in Pulse GP magazine march 2014

 This is one of the most common problems we treat.

 The treatment of choice is often a Nail Wedge Resection procedure.
-This takes around 10 minutes and is performed under local anaesthetic.
+This is performed under local anaesthetic.
 It involves removing a small section of nail and chemically destroying the part of the nail bed where it grows.

 See the Surgical Handout for preoperative evaluation, procedure details, complications, risks and post operative care.

-As a Podiatric Surgical Consultant Mr ONeill is covered by all major health providers to undertake this procedure BUPA, AXA, PPP, SIMPLY, WPA, NU,etc
+As a Consultant Podiatric Surgeon Mr ONeill is covered by all major health providers to undertake this procedure BUPA, AXA, PPP, SIMPLY, WPA, NU,etc

 PROCEDURE CODES FOR HEALTH INSURANCE